Before you go

 - Road status

-- A3 highway Almaty–Konayev is sealed and in good condition.
+- A3 highway Almaty–Konaev is sealed and in good condition.
 Past the Ili dam bridge, the road to the Bakanas junction is paved.
 From the MChS (emergency services) polygon turnoff to Tamgaly-Tas is 4–5 km of graded dirt track; passable in dry conditions to high-clearance vehicles, muddy and slippery after rain.

 About this trip

 Kapchagai Reservoir stretches 140 km along the Ili River valley, formed after the Kapchagay dam was closed in 1969.
-The western shore near Konayev city hosts sand beaches, resort complexes, and warm, shallow water that heats up quickly by late May.
+The western shore near Konaev city hosts sand beaches, resort complexes, and warm, shallow water that heats up quickly by late May.
 For Almaty residents it is the default summer escape — close enough for a morning dash, big enough to feel like you have reached somewhere.

 Tamgaly-Tas (Тамгалы-Тас, «painted rocks» in Kazakh) sits roughly 40 km north of the dam on the right bank of the Ili.
 Three sandstone outcrops carry about 1,000 carvings: Avalokiteshvara, Buddha Shakyamuni, and Amitabha rendered in Tibetan iconography alongside Oirat-Kalmyk script mantras, the oldest of them commissioned in 1677 by the Dzungar ruler Galdan-Boshugtu Khan.
 A handful of older Turkic runic lines from the 8th–9th century survive on a separate panel.
 The site is not fenced and entry is free; a caretaker sometimes collects a small informal fee.

 The two stops sit on the same road axis and pair naturally: reservoir in the morning while it is cool, petroglyphs midday when shadows shorten and the carvings read more clearly.
-The A3 highway from Almaty is well paved to Konayev; the extension past the dam and across the Ili bridge to the petroglyph turnoff is sealed tarmac to the Bakanas junction, then 4–5 km of graded dirt to the cliffs.
+The A3 highway from Almaty is well paved to Konaev; the extension past the dam and across the Ili bridge to the petroglyph turnoff is sealed tarmac to the Bakanas junction, then 4–5 km of graded dirt to the cliffs.
 Sedans reach the beach without difficulty; the final dirt stretch to Tamgaly-Tas demands at least moderate ground clearance after any rain.

 Route